100 Fun Things to Do While Camping at Night

 • Bug repellent

-• Leash and treat pouch to keep their doggy companion close and content
+• Leash and treat pouch to keep your dog close and happy

-Pro Tip: Keep noise to a minimum—we’re visitors in the animals’ home, after all.
+Pro Tip: Keep things quiet.
+You’re a guest in the animals’ neighborhood, and if you’re lucky, you’ll catch the nighttime chorus in full swing.
+Tip: Keep noise to a minimum—we’re visitors in the animals’ home, after all.

 Ideas for Fun Things to Do With Your Dog at Night